A letter to the governor creating discussion about NWA highway priorities

 HIGHFILL, Ark.
-(KNWA) — A letter to Governor Asa Hutchinson has created a lot of discussion about highway priorities in Northwest, Arkansas.
+(KFTA) — A letter to Governor Asa Hutchinson has created a lot of discussion about highway priorities in Northwest, Arkansas.

 “We thought it was appropriate and the right time to weigh in on at least some of our highest priorities,” Northwest Arkansas Council President/CEO Nelsen Peacock said.